 The Mexican Free-Tailed Bat

-You Would not think a bat species with this name would be a common nuisance From the U.S., but in all of North America, the Mexican Free-Tailed Bat is a frequent one.
-Approximately 9 centimeters in length and 12 grams in weight.
-They get their Name in the characteristic trait: their tails are almost as long as Their whole body, and extends beyond the uropatagium.
-They also have Long, narrow wings with pointed tips that aid in their agile flying abilities.
+You wouldn’t think a bat species with this name could be a frequent nuisance In the U.S., but in all of North America, the Mexican Free-Tailed Bat is a standard one.
+Also called the Brazilian Free-Tailed bat, or Tadarida brasiliensis, Approximately 9 centimeters in length and 12 g in weight.
+They get their title from a characteristic trait: their tails are almost as long as their entire body, and extends beyond the uropatagium.
+They also have long, narrow wings with pointed tips that help in their agile flying abilities